 SEO and social sharing

-Because Indexes are collections of pages, search engines and social media sites interact with them differently than other pages in Squarespace.
-Search engines may direct visitors to pages within your Index, rather than the Index Page itself.
-On some templates, pages appear differently when viewed directly rather than through the Index Page.
+Because indexes are collections of pages, search engines and social media sites interact with them differently than other pages in Squarespace.
+To learn more, visit Index page SEO and social sharing.

 Replicate an index in other templates